5 Best Embroidery Digitizing Software for 2023 (Comparisons)

 You need embroidery software for everything from editing and customizing designs to creating your own embroidery designs, which is called digitizing.
 The exact type of software you need, though, depends on your embroidery design aspirations.

 Purchasing software can be costly, and the different types can confuse beginners.
-Software selection and was by far the most challenging part of ramping up my own embroidery journey
+Software selection was by far the most challenging part of ramping up my own embroidery journey.

 If you’re a newbie and don’t know where to start, this post is for you.